-Duke Energy and EMerge Alliance are currently working on developing a DC metering standard, and the working group agrees that involvement from the California IOUs. is needed to ensure the standard is serviceable and ultimately accepted by the California utilities.
+Duke Energy and EMerge Alliance are currently working on developing a DC metering standard, and the working group supports involvement from the California IOUs to support the standard development.
+It was expressed by a couple working group members that California utility involvement is needed to ensure the standard is serviceable and ultimately accepted by the California utilities.

-In response to stakeholder requests regarding IOU participation in standard development efforts, the IOUs agree to participate in the EMerge Alliance effort as resources allow.
+In response to stakeholder requests regarding IOU participation in standard development efforts, the IOUs agree to participate in the EMerge Alliance effort or equivalent effort led by a nationally recognized testing laboratory as resources allow.
 For purposes of initial outreach, each of the IOU Regulatory Case Managers for the Rule 21 proceeding will act as the first point of contact.

-Additional support for development of DC metering standards, beyond the EMerge Alliance initiative, will require further analysis of the incremental costs to integrate DC meters into utility operations.
-This includes upgrades to billing systems, which are currently AC-based.any Rulemaking.
+Additional support for development of DC metering standards, beyond the EMerge Alliance initiative, will require further analysis by the IOUs of the incremental costs to integrate DC meters into utility operations.
+This includes upgrades to billing systems, which are currently AC-based.
+The working group agreed that any additional analysis by the IOUs of these incremental costs would not occur prior to at least a draft of a DC metering standard being issued for stakeholder review, and the working group agrees asking the Commission to direct any further analysis is outside the scope of this Rulemaking.

 Issue 2 Appendices